sematext/docs/docs/synthetics/user-journey-scripts.md

 When you configure the URL of the website, the Browser Monitor will load the URL in the Google Chrome browser and, among other things, take a screenshot of the website once the page load is complete.

 The User Journey scripts are Node.js scripts that control a headless Chrome browser and use the [Google Puppeteer](https://github.com/puppeteer/puppeteer#puppeteer) framework to drive the browser.
+They can be up to 32 KB in size.
 For every run, the monitor will invoke the `testScript()` method with Puppeteer [Page](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#class-page) object as a parameter.
 The script content should be inside the `testScript()` method.
 For more information on specific use cases, refer to the `Browse Examples` section while creating a Browser Monitor.

 Use Node.js [assert](https://nodejs.org/api/assert.html) API to check if the values in the page match your requirements.
 If any assertion fails, the system declares the run as a failure.
 Monitor run logs, shown in the run details page, contain failure details.